Terms of business

 7.5.
 If we deliver you a quantity of Products of up to 10% more or less than the quantity accepted by us, you are not be entitled to object to or reject the Products or any of them by reason of the surplus or shortfall and shall pay for such goods at the pro rata price.

 7.6.
 We may deliver the Products by separate instalments.
-Each separate instalment shall be shall be paid for in accordance with our payment terms.
+Each separate instalment shall be paid for in accordance with our payment terms.
 Each instalment shall be a separate agreement and no cancellation or termination of any one Agreement relating to an instalment shall entitle you to repudiate or cancel any other agreement or instalment.

 7.7.
 You shall have no right or claim for shortage or defects or mis-delivery unless